AI-Commandos/RAGMeUp/README_Group11.md

         A document compressor that uses ColBERT for reranking documents.
         """
     ```
 The core component where the reranking of documents occurs in the "compress_documents" method.
 It handles empty documents, prepares the documents for reranking, initializes the ColBERT model, and returns the "top_n" documents.
-It loads a pretrained "colbertv2.0" which has a checkpoint trained on the MS MARCO Passage Ranking task.
+It loads a pre-trained "colbertv2.0" which has a checkpoint trained on the MS MARCO Passage Ranking task.

     ```ruby
     colbert = RAGPretrainedModel.from_pretrained(self.model)